WyseNynja/0x-order-watcher/README.md

 }
 ```

-if order becomes invalid application stops watching on. to start watching again post SignedOrder to /v0/order
+if order becomes invalid application stop watching on it.
+To start watching again post SignedOrder to /v0/order

 docker-compose quick start: